Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 I’m also going to rant about how the usual advice for this issue (from “let them cry it out” to “slooooowly desensitize them”) makes dog owners feel like garbage.
 So make sure you stick around for the juicy bits.

-Why do puppies cry so much?
+Why puppies cry so much

-Here’s the good news:
+First, the good news:

 It’s probably not separation anxiety

-Here’s what I’d bet is really going on: Your puppy is showing normal behavior for a baby animal who just had their whole world thrown upside down.
+Your puppy is showing normal behavior for a baby animal who just had their whole world thrown upside down.

 For social species like dogs, it’s unusual for defenseless babies to be by themselves.
-A puppy completely alone is a puppy in danger.
+A puppy alone is a puppy in danger.

 If you got your puppy from a breeder (or a rescue in some cases), there’s a very good chance they’ve never spent ANY time alone.
 Being alone is totally foreign and scary.

-On the opposite end of the spectrum, you might have a puppy from a shelter who was kept by themselves in a kennel for hours at a time.
+Or you might have a puppy from a shelter who was kept by themselves in a kennel for hours at a time.
 That’s traumatic for any dog, but especially for a dog in the phase of their development where they’re not meant to be alone.

 I think it’s reasonable for them to be a little upset, ya know?